Support for Adolescents and Young Adults with Cancer

 Fertility

-Some cancer treatments can impact your ability to have children in the future.
-This impacts both men and women.
-It is important to talk with your care team before, during, and after treatment about how your fertility may be impacted and about fertility preservation options.
+Some cancer treatments can make it harder or even impossible to have children later in life.
+This can happen to both men and women.
+It is important to talk with your care team before, during, and after treatment about how your fertility may be impacted.
+You should also ask about options to preserve your ability to have children in the future.

 You can find more learn more about fertility resources here.